 This brings us to the topic of why online cooking is becoming the must have in virtual team building.

 Now with many global companies embracing a permanent smart-working policy or simply because these organization are geographically dispersed by design – teams have less opportunities to meet in the classic corporate social environment or even for a chat in the elevator.
-Regardless of whether people loved or hated the corporate escape rooms, ski trips and bar hops - one thing we know for sure is that all these activities cannot happen when employees are New York, London and Singapore at the same time!
+Regardless of whether people loved or hated the corporate escape rooms, ski trips and bar hops – one thing we know for sure is that all these activities cannot happen when employees are New York, London and Singapore at the same time!
 They can travel and gather all together for a global offsite once, maybe twice a year, but is this enough for social bonding?
 Is it cost and time effective for the companies to organize such traves frequently enough to build employee engagement?

-Companies that have heavily relied on the team driven, open floor plan communication in the office, are now having to rapidly adapt to the remote working world.
+Businesses that have heavily relied on the team driven, open floor plan communication in the office, in the last two years had to rapidly adapt to the remote working world.
 The shift from lunch gatherings, coffee breaks and happy hours, which had allowed teams to build some rapport outside of all things corporate are off the table for the time being.
 Now that the “known” element of team camaraderie is assuming a completely different perspective in the new world post pandemic, companies are on the hunt to new innovative ways to boost the morale of remote teams.
-And this time with team building activities that have a universal and growing 'interest.'
+And this time with new team building activities that have a universal and growing ‘interest.’

 Could food be the medium of connection needed?